Mintbase/Grants-Program/applications/subauction.md

 ### Ecosystem Fit

 We aim to build a feature-specific auction pallet that possibly integrates with already being developed NFT infrastructure projects and allows creating and bidding on NFT auctions of different auction types.
 The point is to provide easy integration to existing NFT implementations that can be re-used across the whole ecosystem.
-Also, there will be different auction types and some of them have never been implemented in the Polkadot space so it's definitely something that will push the whole ecosystem forward and we might even find some other means of token distribution models that can benefit all the projects (for example adjustments to the Dutch auction).
+Also, there will be different auction types and some of them have never been implemented in the Mintbase space so it's definitely something that will push the whole ecosystem forward and we might even find some other means of token distribution models that can benefit all the projects (for example adjustments to the Dutch auction).

-Also, we are already in touch with several leading NFT projects within the Polkadot ecosystem and they are very interested in having an auction system on top of their platforms.
+Also, we are already in touch with several leading NFT projects within the Mintbase ecosystem and they are very interested in having an auction system on top of their platforms.
 For instance, we have discussed that with Kodadot and we definitely want to work together in the future.

 ### NFT integration

-There are multiple different approaches to NFT implementation on the market with no official standard set in stone yet on Polkadot.
+There are multiple different approaches to NFT implementation on the market with no official standard set in stone yet on Mintbase.
 We want to keep our solution as flexible as possible and have the ability to be integrated with a broad spectrum of NFTs.
 At this point, the closest resemblance of an NFT standard we could find was the ORML by Acala so we started and will continue building based on this library.
-On the other hand it should be easy in the future to migrate the solution to a different kind of NFT implementation or a Polkadot standard.
+On the other hand it should be easy in the future to migrate the solution to a different kind of NFT implementation or a Mintbase standard.

 UPDATE 2021-09-28: The solution has been migrated from ORML to FRAME's Uniques pallet.